Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Discussion

 \subsection{On task instance complexity}

-In our post hoc analysis we explored the effects of task instance complexity.
-The predicted probability of an accurate answer followed a power law as noise instance complexity increased~(Fig.~\ref{fig:marginal_effects_plots_H3}), which was independent of group type.
-The decrease in probability could be caused by various perceptual factors across both tasks, such as occlusion and overlaps distorting normal use of perspectives, higher information load, and uncertainty.
-Very high noise complexity would eventually render solving not much different than guesswork.
-Less expected was the effect of signal instance complexity on the odds of an accurate answer, or rather, the lack of it~(in Suppl.\,Mat.~a slightly positive trend can be observed).
-We attribute this to the limits of the experimental design, and in particular to some of the characteristics of shortest paths in social networks, which we elucidate in Sec.~\ref{limitations}.
+This study operationalizes task instance complexity for problem solving in 3D and more research can help refine and expand its use.
+Hence, we reexamine task instance complexity independent of group type.
+The decrease in the probability of an accurate answer for noise instance complexity~(Fig.~\ref{fig:marginal_effects_plots_H3}) might follow a power law, however, more research is needed.
+The decrease could be caused by perceptual factors, such as occlusion and overlaps distorting the typical use of perspectives, higher information load, and uncertainty.
+Extreme noise complexity thus may render \mbox{analysis} not much different than guesswork.
+Less expected to see was that the probability increased with signal instance complexity, even if this was not statistically significant.
+The increase could be attributed to the limits of the study design and to the characteristics of the longer shortest paths, such as the likely presence of cut vertices~(see Sec.~\ref{limitations}).
+Completion time, on the other hand, was affected by both signal and noise instance complexity.

-In our MR setting, both signal and noise instance complexity affected completion time.
-Given instances were drawn in controlled randomization, each measure seems to estimate what intuitively constitutes complexity of a task instance.
-While a narrow answer range can be good for isolating specific effects, we suspect that this would be prone to learning effects.
-Learning effects can then be mitigated by including instances outside the range to discard later, but in exchange of feasibility.

-The results presented here serve to validate the operationalization of task instance complexity in experiments involving visuospatial problem solving, while more research will help refine and expand its use.